13 Foods You Should Never Eat Raw

 You might hear “raw milk” and wonder what that could possibly mean.
 You don’t cook milk!
 But raw milk is real, and it’s dangerous.
 Milk that comes straight from a cow, without being pasteurized, can contain harmful bacteria like E. coli and Salmonella.
 According to the FDA, raw milk is 150 times more likely to cause foodborne illnesses than other dairy products.
 The sale of raw milk at grocery stores is still legal in several states, so be sure that you’re always buying pasteurized milk.
 Learn more about the dangers of raw milk.

 The almonds that we know and love are also called “sweet almonds,” and there are some excellent health reasons to eat them.
 Bitter almonds are kind of like their evil cousin.
 They’re a variety of sweet almonds, but they contain hydrocyanic acid, which is a dangerous combo of hydrogen cyanide and water.
-According to The Spruce, it would only take about 70 raw bitter almonds to kill a fully grown adult.
+According to the Spruce, it would only take about 70 raw bitter almonds to kill a fully grown adult.
 Yikes!
 Thankfully, they’re safe to eat if they’ve been cooked, and most U.S. grocery stores don’t sell them.
 The likeliest places you’ll encounter them are in almond extract and almond-flavored liqueurs.
-Can you guess the five healthiest nuts you can eat?
+These are the 5 healthiest nuts you can eat.